openbaton/docs/docs/vnfm-how-to-write.md

 Click on OK to continue.

 Additionally you need to create a new package.
-This is done by an right-click of the previous created directory java.
+This is done by a right-click on the previously created directory java.
 Click on New -> Package.
 Here you can define the package name.

 ![dialog][intellijidea_new_package]

-Finally you can create your Main Class by clicking (right click) on the previous created package and click on New -> Java Class.
+Finally you can create your Main Class by clicking (right click) on the previously created package and click on New -> Java Class.

 ![dialog][intellijidea_new_class]